 Cities such as Austin, Dallas, Houston, Los Angeles, San Diego, Los Angeles, Baton Rouge, Bismarck, Anchorage, Casper, Midland, Lafayette, Bakersfield, are cities most likely to crash.
-The cities of New York, Chicago, and San Francisco are almost on life support in the ICU, so floating these cities will drain state and federal funding.
+The cities of New York, Chicago, and San Francisco are in a poor financial state so floating these cities will drain state and federal funding.

 Housing Market Crash Timeline